Packer-Lab/imagingplus/docs/source/Tutorials-reference.rst

 Tutorials
 =========

-Here are pre-built tutorials that are designed to guide you through the various features and processing pipelines setup in the package.
+Here are pre-built tutorials that are designed to guide you through some high-level features and functions built in the package.

 .. toctree::